pwoodsannan/multi-agent-marker/README.md

 ## Configuration

-The three model IDs live in [ .env / config — confirm which you used ] so a dead free model is a one-line swap.
+The three model IDs live in [ .env / config  ] so a dead free model is a one-line swap.

-Current models:
-- [ model 1 ID ]
-- [ model 2 ID ]
-- [ model 3 ID ]

 ## Notes